kbatsuren/KinDiv/README.md

-# LexiGap
+# KinDiv
-The lexical gap database in Kinship domain
+Database of Lexical Diversity in Kinship Domain

 This resource currently contains 198 concepts, 1911 words in 168 languages, and 37370 gaps in 699 languages.
-All the data are expected to be uploaded before January 17th, 2021.
+All data are expected to be uploaded before January 17th, 2021.